 What Can It Measure?

-tCheck 2 will be able to measure isolates and winterized concentrates infused in clarified butter, coconut oil, alcohol, and olive oil.
+tCheck 2 will be able to measure isolates and winterized concentrates infused in clarified butter, coconut oil, alcohol, and extra virgin olive oil.
 With the Expansion Kit, you can test for THCa in raw flower and concentrate.

 At this time we do not measure CBD flower directly.
 Additional oils and base solvents will be added in future module upgrades.
 Because we add capabilities based on customer demand, please fill out the “wish list” with your vote on the base you want (e.g. VG, honey, grapeseed oil, etc.).